isaackps/vueWorkshop/part1/README.md

 	- Methods are just normal functions

 5. Computed
-	- Computed is also a function but vue sees it as a more intelligent object
+	- Computed properties are cached based on their reactive dependencies.
-	- Only activates when needed
+	- A computed property will only re-evaluate when some of its reactive dependencies have changed.
-	- When we use it we do not use the parentheses
+	- Thus, we do not need to use the parentheses when calling the function
-	- E.g. ```{{ output }}```
+	- E.g. ```use {{ output }}, not {{ output() }}```
 	```
 	computed: {
 		output() {